DynamoDS/Dynamo/README.md

 limitations under the License.

 ## Instrumentation ##
-Dynamo now contains an instrumentation system.
-This anonymously reports usage data to the Dynamo team that will be used to enhance the usability the product.
+Dynamo contains an instrumentation system that anonymously reports usage data to the Dynamo team that will be used to enhance the usability the product.
 Aggregated summaries of the data will be shared back with the Dynamo community.

 An example of the data communicated is: